 2. Plant and care for gaillardia correctly

 Plant gaillardia seeds or transplants in the spring after the danger of frost has passed.
 In mild winter climates, you can also plant gaillardia in the fall.
-For example, in the low desert of Arizona, plant blanket flower seeds or transplants from January through April and mid-September through mid-November.

 To plant gaillardia seeds outside, rake the soil surface and scatter seeds.
 (Do not cover; the seeds need light to sprout.)
 Mist lightly and keep the area moist until seeds germinate (can take 2-3 weeks)—thin seedlings to about 12” apart when true leaves emerge.